-The Rice Company of Fiji Limited For the Financial Year ended on 30th June 2022
+The Rice Company of Fiji Limited For the Financial Year ended on 30th June 2024

-Principle Requirement Compliance Status Establish clear responsibilities for board oversight Separation of duties: Clear separation of duties between Board and Senior Management.
+Principle Requirement Compliance Status 2024 Establish clear responsibilities for board oversight Separation of duties: Clear separation of duties between Board and Senior Management.
 In place and included in the Board Charter.
 Board Charter: Adopt a Board charter detailing functions and responsibilities of the Board.
 In place.
 Constitute an effective Board Board Composition: Balanced Board Composition with Executive and Non-Executive directors of which 1/3 rd of total number of directors to be independent directors.
-Board comprises of 4 Directors out of which 1 Director is Independent.
+Board comprises of 3 Directors out of which 1 Director is Independent.
 Gender Diversity: Do you have a policy for promoting gender diversity at Board level and have you achieved your policy goals?
-At present, the Board comprises of two female directors, an Independent and an Alternate Director.
-Nomination Committee: Selection, approval, renewal and succession of Directors to be conducted by Nomination Committee in accordance with Articles of Association of the Company and Fit and Proper Policy of The Board manages this function considering its size and actively ensures good and strategic membership representation on the Board.
-Reserve Bank.
-Rotation of Directors done in accordance with Articles of Association.
+At present, the Board comprises of two female directors of which one of them is an Independent Director.
+Nomination Committee: Selection, approval, renewal and succession of Directors to be conducted by Nomination Committee in accordance with Articles of Association of the Company Bank Fit and Proper Policy of The Board manages this function considering its size and actively ensures good and strategic membership representation on the Board.
+Rotation of Directors done in Reserve Bank. accordance with Articles of Association.
 Board Evaluation: Process of evaluation of performance of the Board, its Committees and individual directors.
 Evaluation to be linked to key performance indicators of the listed entity.
 The Board, through the Chair reviews this regularly.
 Directors Training: Directors' training and induction procedure to be in place to allow new directors to participate fully and effectively.
 A formal induction process as per the Charter is in place and followed.
-Board Sub-committees: The Board has an Audit and Finance Board must have sub-committees which must at a minimum include - Sub-Committee which oversee the Risk Management framework.
-At present, the Board discharges function of recruitment.
-Appointment of Chief Executive Officer/Managing Director CEO: To appoint a suitably qualified and competent Chief Executive Officer/ Managing Director Appointed.
-Appointment of a Board and Company Secretary Company Secretary: Board to appoint a suitably qualified and competent Company Secretary, who is accountable to the Board, through Chair, for all compliance and governance issues.
-The Company has recently appointed a suitably qualified and competent Company Secretary who meets all requirements and is fully endorsed by the Board.
+Directors undergo training courses where applicable.
+Board Sub-committees: Board must have sub-committees which must at a minimum include - • Audit Committee; The Board has an Audit and Finance Sub-Committee which oversee the Risk Management framework.
+Risk Management Committee; and Nomination Committee/Recruitment Committee.
+The Board discharges function of Recruitment/ Nomination Committee.
+Appointment of Chief Executive Officer/Managing Director CEO: To appoint a suitably qualified and competent Chief Executive Officer/ Managing Director The Managing Director appointed in the prior years is still in the position.
+He is highly qualified with extensive experience in the FMCG sector.
+Appointment of a Board and Company Secretary Company Secretary: Board to appoint a suitably qualified and competent Company Secretary, who is accountable to the Board, through The Company had appointed a suitably qualified and competent Company Secretary who meets all requirements and is fully endorsed by the Board.